Background to the Round Ireland

 The Race Organiser has played a key role in the development of the race over the years.
 Michael Jones – one of the key figures in initially establishing the race – was Race Organiser from 1980 to 1992.
 Fergus O’Conchubhair took over from 1994 until 1998.
 Denis Noonan held the post from 2000 to 2010.
 In 2012 Theo Phelan took over the reins and brought the race to the record breaking 2016 edition.
 Theo retired in February this year and Hal Fitzgerald is Race Organiser for the 20th VRI race in 2018 and the 21st SSE Renewables Round Ireland race in 2020.

 Wm Egan & Sons and Irish Boats and Yachting sponsored the first race.
 Irish TV Rentals sponsored the second race.
 Subsequently, under the sponsorship of Cork Dry Gin from 1984 to 1996, this great offshore test of boat and crew became a major international event on the biennial sailing calendar.
-BMW sponsored the 2004 – 2008 races and Conway Port sponsored the 2010 race and Volvo Car Ireland sponsored the 2016 – 2018 races.
-Current sponsors SSE Renewables came on board as title sponsors in 2016.
+BMW sponsored the 2004 – 2008 races, Conway Port sponsored the 2010 race and Volvo Car Ireland sponsored the 2016 – 2018 races.
+Current sponsors SSE Renewables came on board as title sponsors in 2020.